minio/docs/source/minio-cli/minio-mc-admin.rst

 ``mc config host add`` command starts an input prompt for entering the required values.

-Use the :ref:`mc admin info <mc-admin-info>` command to test the connection to the newly added MinIO deployment:
+Use the :mc-cmd:`mc admin info` command to test the connection to the newly added MinIO deployment:

 .. code-block:: shell